dtorresxp/odoo-guides/en-uk/en-uk-guides-menu.md

 If you can't find help in any -menu_, or you find any errors in our _&#x03C8;Code_, please feel free to send us a gently mail to tell us about it... preferably with a link to an explanatory video.
 We offer you to treat your suggestions with higher priority to improve our community.

+Language icons (flags) are in the order of translation creation.

 <br>

 # _&#x03C8;Code_ Brief